smartsendio/woocommerce/smart-send-logistics/readme.txt

 = 7.1.12 =
 * Changing API booking endpoint
-* Add cURL error description is no response from server
+* Add cURL error description if no response from server

 = 7.1.11 =
 * Fixing problem with missing file for version 7.1.10